akinomaeni/weblog/_posts/2020-05-08-Rails-6-1-beta1-release.markdown

 ## The `classic` Autoloader is Deprecated

-The `classic` autoloader has served as well since the first Rails release, but there's a new kid in the block and it is going to start its deprecation cycle.
+The `classic` autoloader has served us well since the first Rails release, but there's a new kid on the block and it is going to start its deprecation cycle.

 New Rails projects are strongly discouraged from using `classic`, and we recommend that existing projects running on `classic` switch to `zeitwerk` mode when upgrading.
 Please check the [_Upgrading Ruby on Rails_](https://guides.rubyonrails.org/upgrading_ruby_on_rails.html) guide for tips.

 ## And more!